 The criteria for both internet addiction disorder and gaming disorder are quite similar and hence have been listed together.
 Meeting any five of these is understood to be the criteria for diagnosis.

-As a parent, you first need to understand and realize the level of impact this has on your child and his/her future.
-Here are some things you can do to ensure your child does not fall for this trap.
+As a parent, you first need to understand and realize the level of impact this has on your child and his or her future.
+Here are some things you can do to ensure your child or family members do not fall for this trap.

-If you even have the slightest doubt that your child needs help, it is worthwhile to pay attention to your instincts and take the next step by consulting a mental health professional at the earliest because the sooner you act, the better the outcome.
+If you even have the slightest doubt that your child needs help, it is worth paying attention to your instincts and taking the next step by consulting a mental health professional at the earliest because the sooner you act, the better the outcome.